 Rudolf Haken is a composer and violist internationally renowned for his creative melding of disparate musical styles and genres.
 He is particularly known for his work with extended-range violas, appearing in concert on four continents with his five-string Rivinus viola and six-string Wood Viper electric viola.

-Currently, Haken is on the music faculty of the University of Illinois at Urbana-Champaign as viola professor and director of the University of Illinois Hip Hop Collective.
+Currently, Haken is on the music faculty of the University of Illinois at Urbana-Champaign as viola professor and director of the University of Illinois Hip Hop Collective and the Electric Strings program.

 Mr. Haken started his career as a child prodigy.
 At the age of ten, he conducted his first orchestral works at the Krannert Center for the Performing Arts (University of Illinois) with the encouragement of Professor Charles DeLaney.
 As a child, Haken appeared frequently in the US and Europe as composer, conductor, soloist, and chamber musician.
 In his teenage years, Haken studied composition and piano with Hubert Kessler and viola with Guillermo Perich.